Bringing the Science of Reading Home - Ready4K®

 Now more than ever, it is essential that educators apply proven methods to reading instruction – and not solely use personal experience, past assumptions, or non-evidence-based practices.
 By doing so, teachers best position all students to achieve positive educational outcomes.

-Learn more about these recently debunked assumptions and what science now tells us about reading
+Learn more about these recently debunked assumptions and what brain science now tells us about reading

-The Orton-Approach to phonics instruction is a powerful resource in an educator’s toolkit to build student literacy skills.
+The Orton-Approach to effective reading instruction is a powerful multisensory teaching resource in an educator’s toolkit to build student literacy skills.
 Each step of the process is carefully laid out and includes:

 To see the Orton-Approach in action, watch this sample lesson demonstrating each step.
 You can also see how this instructor further breaks down a typical lesson taught with this method.